mhyrr/kanonical/src/pages/2020-03-05-2010-predictions-review.md

 ![![](https://venturebeat.com/wp-content/uploads/2019/09/os-market-share-august-2019.png)](https://venturebeat.com/wp-content/uploads/2019/09/os-market-share-august-2019.png "Yes, well")

 That’s a big fat no.  And huge credit to Microsoft, who have surged out of the post-Ballmer era and become a respected giant in computing once more.
-I use an MS product as an editor these days (on my Mac), and it’s damned good.
-And GitHub is not a Microsoft product too.
-I railed against their developer experience before; it’s full 180 from me now.
+I use an MS product as an editor these days (on my Mac) and it’s damned good.
+GitHub is now a Microsoft product too.
+They're recaptured the development segment in a way that seemed impossible ten years ago.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Satya Nadella became CEO of Microsoft in February 2014.<br><br>He 5X’d a multi-hundred billion company in less than six years.<br><br>Has to be in the conversation for greatest CEO of all time. <a href="https://t.co/gC7to2YfOe">pic.twitter.com/gC7to2YfOe</a></p>&mdash; Alec 🌐 (@AlecStapp) <a href="https://twitter.com/AlecStapp/status/1223050615854706693?ref_src=twsrc%5Etfw">January 31, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 But who uses laptops/desktops these days?
-Workers and computer nerds like me.
+Workers and computer nerds like me and that's about it.
 Everyone else is on a phone or a tablet.
 And in that sense, Windows is almost nowhere.
 Look around your local coffee shop and you won’t see it.
-You'll see everyone connected to the internet and using all sorts of different services.
-And most people don’t even think about the computer their using, or that it fits easily in their hand.
+You'll see everyone connected to the internet and using all sorts of different services and software.
+And most people don’t even think about the computer they're using, or that it fits easily in their hand.

 People don’t care about computers, they care about what they can do with them.
-This was famously captured in Marc Andreseen’s [Software Is Eating The World](https://a16z.com/2011/08/20/why-software-is-eating-the-world/) and it’s as true now as when that was published in 2011.
+This was famously captured in Marc Andreessen’s [Software Is Eating The World](https://a16z.com/2011/08/20/why-software-is-eating-the-world/) and it’s as true now as when it was published in 2011.

 **Status:**